-The effectiveness of a supplement can be altered depending on the cooking process, and some supplements aren't as potent when sourced from synthetic ingredients.
-Ask your vet or a pet care specialist if you are unsure of the quality of your supplements.
+The effectiveness of a supplement can be altered depending on the cooking process, and some supplements and ingredients aren't as potent when sourced from synthetic ingredients vs real food sources.

 Pets that suffer from food sensitivities may be left out, due to a lack of variety in ingredients.
-Solution treats are a niche product, and aren't often available in a plethora of flavours and formats.
+Solution treats are a niche product and aren't often available in a wide variety of flavours and formats.
 This may mean that dogs with food allergies or common diseases aren't able to eat the treats due to the non-active ingredients.

-An often overlooked method of treating is to use treats to add extra nutrition to a dogs diet.
+An often overlooked method of treating is to use treats to add extra nutrition to a dog’s diet.
 Underweight, recovering, and high energy dogs may need a few extra calories to maintain activity levels and muscle mass.
-Using treats to buffer protein or calories is a great choice when feeding larger meals are not be a viable option.
+Using treats to buffer protein or calories is a great choice when feeding larger meals are not an option.

 Many types of treats can be used as meal toppers too.
-Feeding a picky pet can be stressful, but adding a small amount of crushed up treats into their food may invigorate their desire to chow down.
-Always use this method in moderation because making your pet dependent on the treat additive just to eat their dinner, is counter-productive.
+Feeding a picky pet can be stressful, but adding a small amount of crushed up treats into their food may invigorate their appetite.
+Always use this method in moderation, though.
+Overusing treat toppers could make your pet reliant on the treats just to eat their dinner.

 To Show Affection or Appreciation

 Treats are a part of our pet's routines.
 They anticipate getting them as much as we anticipate giving them, and not every treat needs to be a reward for a specific action or command.
 Sometimes we use treats just to show them we love them.